Arihantkumar2022/Ai_Chatbot/Readme.md

-AI Chatbot with RAG Pipeline (Amlgo Labs Assignment)
+AI Chatbot with RAG Pipeline

 - Overview
 This project is part of the Junior AI Engineer assignment by  Amlgo Labs .
 It implements a Retrieval-Augmented Generation (RAG) pipeline using an open-source instruction-tuned LLM and vector database to power a document-aware chatbot.